kshedden/cscar_terminal/utilities.md

 *scp* ("secure copy") transfers files between computers, and handles login authentication when needed.
 The basic pattern is `scp from to`, where *from* and *to* specify some combination of the user, the host, and the file name.
-In the example below, I am copying a file named *filename* from my account on the machine login.itd.umich.edu to the current working directory.
-I will be prompted to authenticate on the remote machine after isuing this command.
+In the example below, I copy a file named *filename* from my account on the machine *login.itd.umich.edu* to the current working directory.
+I will be prompted to authenticate on the remote machine after issuing this command.

 ```
 scp kshedden@login.itd.umich.edu:filename .
 ```

-Here is an *scp* command that transfers a file from the local machine to login.itd.umich.edu:
+Here is an *scp* command that transfers a file from the local machine to *login.itd.umich.edu*:

 ```
 scp filename kshedden@login.itd.umich.edu.